mountain.jpg

 Ecopsychology

 For an example of how Dr. Doherty helps people apply ecopsychology in their lives take his Personal Sustainability Inventory.
-For examples of Thomas' talk and work with organizations, see our Talks & Workshops page.
+For examples of Thomas’ talk and work with organizations, see the Talks & Workshops page.